 Year of Formation

-The first boat was built in 1965 in the company’s original factory in Newport Street in Plymouth; this boat was called the project 31.
-When the boat was sold further orders where placed and the decision was taken to fit out boats for sale.
-From this many different boat models where released and sold.
+The first boat was built in 1965 in the company’s original factory in Newport Street in Plymouth; this boat was called project 31.
+When the boat was sold further orders were placed and the decision was taken to fit out boats for sale.
+From this many different boats, models were released and sold.
 In 1980 Bernard Olesinski designed his first princess which was to be the Princess 30DS.
 This was the beginning of a great design, which Princess continues to use to this present day.
-In 1982 the Princess 45 is designed by Olesinski and becomes the largest production moteryacht in the UK.
+In 1982 the Princess 45 is designed by Olesinski and becomes the largest production motor yacht in the UK.
 The production of this boat increases from 12 to 36 boats per alum within the first four months of its launch.
 In 1988 the Marine Projects in Plymouth is awarded the Queens Export Award, from its great export success in the current years.
 In 1989 a new manufacturing area is built in Plymouth called Language 1.